se2crid/LiveContainer/README.md

 ## Usage
 Requires AltStore or SideStore
-- Download the latest version [here](https://github.com/LiveContainer/LiveContainer/releases/latest) or download the latest nightly version [here](https://github.com/LiveContainer/LiveContainer/releases/tag/nightly)
+- Download the latest version [here](https://github.com/LiveContainer/LiveContainer/releases/latest) or download the latest nightly version [here](https://github.com/LiveContainer/LiveContainer/releases/tag/nightly), or you can add source `https://github.com/LiveContainer/LiveContainer/raw/refs/heads/main/apps.json` to SideStore/AltStore.
 - It is recommended to setup JIT-Less mode, in which LiveContainer signs your apps with certificate from SideStore/AltStore, see the instructions below.
 - Open LiveContainer, tap the plus icon in the upper right hand corner and select IPA files to install.
 - Choose the app you want to open in the next launch.